FRC-Sonic-Squirrels/3061-lib/README.md

 # 3061-lib </br>

-Huskie Roboitcs, FRC Team 3061's, starter project and library focused on a swerve-based drivetrain.
+Huskie Robotics, FRC Team 3061's, starter project and library focused on a swerve-based drivetrain.
 Supports SDS MK4/MK4i swerve modules using 2 Falcon 500 motors and a CTRE CANCoder, a CTRE Pigeon Gyro, and REV Robotics power distribution hub and pneumatics hub.
-However, due to the hardawre abstraction layer, this code can be adapated to other motor controllers, encoders, and gyros as well as different swerve module designs.
+However, due to the hardware abstraction layer, this code can be adapted to other motor controllers, encoders, and gyros as well as different swerve module designs.

+** Team 2930 **

+This fork of the 3061 code is specific to Team 2930 the Sonic Squirrels.
+A big thank you to team 3061 for developing this library.

 **Features**
 ----